-Beano is not vegan.
+Beano is almost certainly not vegan.

 Cellulose gel, mannitol, potato starch, magnesium stearate, colloidal silica, calcium gluconate

-But the active ingredient in Beano – Alpha-galactosidase enzyme – is also in other products that are vegan.
+The active ingredient in Beano – Alpha-galactosidase enzyme – is also in other products that are vegan.

 Vegan Alternatives to Beano

 There are 2 good alternatives for vegans to use instead.

 The most popular one is Bean-zyme, you can find it on Amazon, and even in certain Walmarts.

 Another option that’s a bit less popular, but I’ve seen highly recommended is VegLife Peaceful Digestion.
 Again, you can find it on Amazon.